MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/cognitive.md

 ---
-title: Cognitive Services Reference Architectures - Azure
+title: Cognitive Services Reference Architectures
 description: Infuse your games with intelligent algorithms to see, hear, speak, understand and interpret your player needs through natural methods of communication
 author: BrianPeek
 manager: timheuer